h2ocube/atom/packages/language-babel/README.md

 #### Transpiling

 This package works by using the concept of a project folder which we assume contains a project or even nested projects any of which may contain a Babel project.
-In a Babel project we expect to see one or more `.babelrc` files,  `node_modules` folders at the root's of the project containing an optional `babel-core` (either v5 or v6)  and other babel plugins/presets as determined by the project's `package.json` file.
-In addition we may expect to see one or more `.languagebabel` files in the project.
+In a Babel project, we expect to see one or more `.babelrc` files,  `node_modules` folders at the root's of the project containing an optional `babel-core` (either v5 or v6)  and other babel plugins/presets as determined by the project's `package.json` file.
+In addition, we may expect to see one or more `.languagebabel` files in the project.
 Projects are either implicit (an Atom project folder) or explicit (denoted by a `.languagebabel` property of `"projectRoot": true`).
 If no `babel-core` is found in the project then a version will be provided by the package but this will be a Babel Version 6 instance.
 Plugins and presets will not be provided by the package.

 A trivial example project that shows examples of using `.languagebabel` and `.babelrc` files may be found [here](https://github.com/gandm/example-language-babel).